 Coma and Astigmatism

-Astigmatism is completely absent, but coma appears up to f/8.
+Astigmatism is absent, but coma appears up to f/8.
 However, comic aberrations introduce minor distortions to the character of the points of light.
 Typically, these wide-angle lenses have more noticeable distortion.

 I must say the NIKKOR Z 24mm f/1.8 S continues to amaze.
-At the maximum aperture, vignetting is present, but it is completely negligible.
-At f/2.8, the presence of vignetting is difficult to notice, and starting at f/4 it completely disappears.
+At the maximum aperture, vignetting is present, but it isn’t essential.
+At f/2.8, the presence of vignetting is challenging to notice, and starting at f/4, it completely disappears.

 Nikon NIKKOR Z 24mm F/1.8 S for Video

 Focus breathing manifests itself as a change in scale when reposing.
-The lack of this effect is greatly appreciated by filmmakers.
+Filmmakers greatly appreciate the lack of this effect.
 Below, the first example was shot at the minimum focusing distance, the second at infinity.

-When reposing from MDF to infinity, the NIKKOR Z 24mm f/1.8 S gives a slight downscaling of approximately 1.1%.
+The NIKKOR Z 24mm f/1.8 S gives a slight downscaling of approximately 1.1% when reposing from MDF to infinity.
 Thus, changes in focusing distance when shooting video will be completely invisible.

 You may also like to read - Nikkor Z 85mm F/1.8 S Lens Review.

-If you started reading the review with a conclusion, you can accuse me of excessive praise for this lens, so read the review and do not read the conclusion.
+If you started reading the review with a conclusion, you could accuse me of excessive praise for this lens, so read the review and not read the conclusion.

-This is the seventh full-frame NIKKOR Z lens I’ve tested.
-And, I must say, each of the lenses is unique in its own way and provides excellent image quality.
-The line is very interesting and promising, let’s see what happens next.
+It is the seventh full-frame NIKKOR Z lens I’ve tested.
+And, I must say, each of the lenses is unique in its way and provides excellent image quality.
+The line is exciting and promising; let’s see what happens next.